firstpersoncode/mockingjar-lib/README.md

 ## Contributing

-**MockingJar Backend thrives on community collaboration!** We welcome contributions from developers of all experience levels.
+**MockingJar Library thrives on community collaboration!** We welcome contributions from developers of all experience levels.

 ### 🌟 Ways to Contribute